ymekesser/leveraging-git-presentation/presentation.md

 # Centralized Workflow
 ## A good start

+Git can be used similar to a centralized VCS:
 * One central repository
 * Only one development branch `master`
 * Devs clone the central repository
 * They make local commits etc.
 * Changes are rebased onto `origin/master`, then pushed

+To keep history linear, always pull with
 ```
 $ git pull --rebase origin master
 ```
+.addendum[You want to "add your changes to what they already did"]

 ---